Safest cities for families with young children revealed

 - Identify your family's "ICE" - the "in case of emergency" contact: If you have a cell phone, program your emergency contact as "ICE."
 ICE is recognized by police and first responders across the nation.
 Also, identify a relative who doesn't live in your home, who in an emergency situation may be in a better position than you to communicate among separated family members.

+For more information on where each of the top 10 cities stood out among specific safety criteria, go to http://www.ul.com/consumers.
 For additional tips to improve safety in and around your home, visit http://www.safetyathome.com/.

 Additionally, if interested in best practices that can make your community safer, Schaefer suggests considering Safe Communities America, a program of the National Safety Council that recognizes communities demonstrating leadership in safety promotion and injury prevention.
 Overseen by the World Health Organization's Collaborating Center on Community Safety Promotion, U.S. communities currently recognized with a Safe Community designation include Anchorage, Alaska; Hagerstown, Md.; Madison, Wis.; Omaha, Neb.; Springfield, Mo.; Itasca, Ill.; Dallas; Madison County, Ky.; Shawnee, Okla.; New Lenox, Ill.; Lycoming County, Pa.; and the University of Southern California.
 For more information, go to http://www.safecommunitiesamerica.org/.